-Advancing quickly during the 16th with calm weather, a neck of ice checked us for an hour at 1 A.M: but on the ebb-tide gaining strength it opened a narrow channel, and we proceeded, fighting our way alongshore, until we had arrived, at 6.30 A.M., within a mile of Cape Hayes.
+Early on the morning of the 16th when abreast of Joy Point, a neck of ice checked us for an hour: but on the ebb-tide gaining strength it opened a narrow channel, and we proceeded, fighting our way alongshore, until we had arrived, at 6.30 A.M., within a mile of Cape Hayes.
 At that point we were completely stopped in consequence of the flood-tide having carried the pack in against the land.